-- Climate Learning and Adaptation for Northern Development (C-LAND) is a five-year (2018-23) project with Ryan Bullock and Melanie Zurba (Dalhousie University).
-Supported by a SSHRC Insight Grant, this research is examining how to improve adaptive capacity in Canada's renewable resource sectors and regions.
+Co-Investigator, Climate Learning and Adaptation for Northern Development (C-LAND) (2018-23), SSHRC Insight Grant (Ryan Bullock, PI).
+This research is examining how social learning can be used to improve adaptive capacity in Canada's renewable resource sectors and regions.

-- Judicial Environmentalism and the Poor: Examining the Impacts of Green Benches of State High Courts and National Green Tribunals in India (2017-20) is led by Kirit Patel at UWinnipeg affiliate Menno Simons College, part of Canadian Mennonite University.
-Funded by a SSHRC Insight Development Grant and the Queen Elizabeth II Diamond Jubilee Advanced Scholars Program, this study is assessing the impacts of high court and NGT rulings on environmental protection and social development.
-Our project partners are Gujarat National Law University, the Foundation for Ecological Security and the International Institute for Sustainable Development.
+Co-Principal Investigator, Judicial Environmentalism and the Poor: Examining the Impacts of Green Benches of State High Courts and National Green Tribunals in India (2017-20), SSHRC Insight Development Grant (Kirit Patel, PI), Queen Elizabeth II Diamond Jubilee Advanced Scholars Program.
+This study is assessing the impacts of high court and NGT rulings on environmental protection and social development.

-- A Sustainable Spatial Planning Framework for Engaging Diverse Actors and Citizens in Revitalising In-Between Spaces for Social Inclusion, Biodiversity, and Well-Being (VIVA-PLAN) (2018-21) (Christopher Raymond, PI)
+- A Sustainable Spatial Planning Framework for Engaging Diverse Actors and Citizens in Revitalising In-Between Spaces for Social Inclusion, Biodiversity, and Well-Being (VIVA-PLAN) (2018-21) (Swedish Research Council FORMAS) (Christopher Raymond, University of Helsinki, PI)

 - Dried Fish Matters: Mapping the Social Economy of Dried Fish in South and Southeast Asia for Enhanced Wellbeing and Nutrition (2018-25) (SSHRC Partnership Grant) (Derek Johnson, University of Manitoba, PI)